 See the butterscotch tones in this stone fireplace above?
 You can see that the colour of the walls here relate to it.

 And in the outdoor dining pavilion they chose caramel leather for the dining chairs because they relate beautifully to the stone.

-See this neutral white/cream/green/gray and blue stone?
+See this neutral white/cream/green/grey and blue stone?
 It would be my first choice because I think it’s the most neutral.
+It also looks so much more classic than ledge stone.
 The overall read is kind of two-tone, which means you could paint the walls a fresh colour and it would not appear as if you were ignoring the fireplace.

 Here’s a simple cream stone.
-Keep in mind, if you are into the cooler trend and going away from the brown trend, this might be too creamy.
+Keep in mind, if you are into the cooler trend and trying to go away from the earth/brown trend, this might be too creamy.
 But at least it’s way less bossy than all the other murky, dark, pinky, orange stacked stone you will discard as you make your decision on which one is the best for you.